AdobeDocs/workfront.en/help/quicksilver/people-teams-and-groups/tips-tricks-and-troubleshooting/issue-status.md

 When a user creates a project, their Home group is automatically assigned to the project.
 Users can change this group in the Project Details section at any time.
 You need to know what group is on a specific project to modify the default status for the issue Done button.
 To find the group associated with the project

 1. Go to a project.
+1. Project Details
+1. Project association
+1. Group
+1.

 ## Update the default status for a specific group

+1. Main Menu
+1.
+1. Setup
+1.
-1. In the left panel, click `Project Preferences`, then `Statuses`.
+1. In the left panel, click **Project Preferences**, then **Statuses**.

-1. Click `Requests`, then type the name of the group in the `System Statuses` search box located on the right.
+1. Click **Requests**, then type the name of the group in the **System Statuses** search box located on the right.

 1. Select the group.
 1. Click the Set Default Statuses drop-down menu, then choose the status you want the Done button to use.